JTXOfficial/JTXOfficial/README.md

 <h1>What's up!</h1>
 <p> I'm Anthony, a Java developer, and web designer.
 I have skills in Java(JDA), HTML and CSS.
-I'm currently learning Java(Spigot)
+I'm currently learning Java(Spigot).

 <p>I am a Developer at <a href="https://theblitzbot.com">The Blitz Bot</a>.
 We make cool Discord bots for the Discord community to use that includes moderation, minecraft to valorant and more! </p>